 Gwendolyn Ren is a Gatherer and a Guide, a facilitator of Emergent Space.

 Gwen (she/they) is a trauma informed facilitator, designer, innovator, and vision keeper tending spaces and experiences that center through change and adapt through emergent process.
-Drawing from somatic inquiry, mindfulness practices, poetry, Circle, and community based storytelling, she seeks to uplift our humanity and stoke possibility.
+Drawing from somatic inquiry, meditative practice, poetry, and Circle, she seeks to uplift our humanity and stoke possibility.
 Braiding meditation and movement, deep rest and deep listening, contemplation and playful curiosity, she designs gatherings that are fertile for both personal growth and community based healing.

-Gwen shares through the container of "Sometimes Silent” Retreats, as a writer and a ceremonialist, in circle and in session, and by invitation and collaboration.
+Gwen leads with her full human-hood, a light hearted reverence, and a poetic spirit, sharing through the containers of "Sometimes Silent” Retreats, as a writer and a ceremonialist, in circle and in session, and by invitation and collaboration.
 She has self-published one book, as the water moves.

 Thinking a lot about access and belonging, sliding scale support and creative exchange is available whenever possible.